Marceillo/mindfulness/README.md

 ### Contact: <a name="contact"></a>

 - This section has a form that allows the user to contact the site and provide questions.
-- The form uses a code institute server which displays the information as typed once submitted.
+- I originally built  The form using a code institute server which displays the submitted information.
+- It know has an HTML page that appears with a message thanking the user for submitting.

 ![Contact](assets/gallery/site-contact.png)

 ## Testing<a name="testing"></a>